Buffering and Video Resolutions

 Keep in mind that these are suggested minimums.
 If you are paying for a 5 mbps and connect with wifi there is a good chance you won't actually reach that 5 mbps level.
 There is also a chance that your connection speed will vary depending on how many people are using the same internet provider as you.

 You can also lose speed running multiple devices off your internet.
 Think of the Internet as a water pipe.
 The more faucets you open, the less water pressure you get.
 New technology will fix this in the future.

 One tip I have, is to use a wifi extender.
 I have one connected to my Android box and I can get the same speed from my wifi as I get directly from my modem using a direct ethernet cable connection.

 Using Advanced Settings

 It's also a good idea to use the Advanced Settings feature in Kodi.
 You can do this using the G-Man Wizard with Kodi.
 This creates a file Kodi uses to create optimum settings specific to your device.

-Click on the G-Man Wizard at the bottom of the System screen in Midas.
+Click on the G-Man Wizard icon at System screen in the main menu.